EffieChantzi/COMBImageDL/README.md

 COMBImageDL is distributed as a MATLAB application as well as a standalone desktop application for non-MATLAB Windows users (see below).
 If you would like to use COMBImageDL with another OS, please do contact me.

 ### Get started
-Download all data from the Mendeley repository and the current COMBImage repository.
+Download all data from the Mendeley repository and the current COMBImageDL GitHub repository.

 ### Organize downloaded data